Noise Reducing Window Treatments

 Whether you live in an apartment, condo, or you just have some noisy neighbors, the right window coverings can actually help reduce some of the noise.
 While no window covering can guarantee getting rid of all the outside noise, there are some that can help lessen it, getting you one step closer to a quieter, more peaceful home.

-Here are a few of your options to get you started:
+Here are a few of your options for noise reducing window coverings:

 Cellular shades, also called honeycomb shades, are great for reducing noise because of their honeycomb construction.
 Just as they capture and trap the air coming through the windows, they can help keep some of the noise from coming into your home.
 For the biggest impact, opt for shades with double cells, as this gives another layer of protection.